manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

 .. figure:: img/polygonextractionexample.png

-   *gs:PolygonExtraction example result*
+   *gs:PolygonExtraction example output*

 Related processes
 -----------------

-* This process is the inverse of the :ref:`gs:VectorToRaster <processing.processes.vector.vectortoraster>` process, which creates a grid coverage from a feature collection.
+* If working with polygons, this process is the inverse of the :ref:`gs:VectorToRaster <processing.processes.vector.vectortoraster>` process, which creates a grid coverage from a feature collection.
 * Other processes are available to convert from a grid coverage into a feature collection.
 To create a points feature collection, use the :ref:`gs:RasterAsPointCollection <processing.processes.raster.rasteraspoints>` process.
-To create a lines feature collection with contour lines from a grid coverage, use the :ref:`gs:Contour <processing.processes.raster.contour>` process.
+To create a lines feature collection with contour lines from a coverage, use the :ref:`gs:Contour <processing.processes.raster.contour>` process.